lukecav/awesome-wp-speed-up/README.md

 * [WP Redis](https://wordpress.org/plugins/wp-redis/) - For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.
 * [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) - A persistent object cache backend powered by Redis.
 Supports Predis, PhpRedis (PECL), HHVM, replication, clustering and WP-CLI.
 * [Memcached Redux](https://wordpress.org/plugins/memcached-redux/) - Changes the famous Memcached WP Object Cache backend to actually use the Memcached class (not the Memcache class).
+* [Fork of Memcached Redux](https://github.com/Ipstenu/memcached-redux) - The real Memcached (not Memcache) backend for the WP Object Cache.
 * [Memcached](https://github.com/humanmade/memcache-object-cache) - Memcached backend for the WP Object Cache.
 * [Memcached Is Your Friend Updated](https://github.com/wpbullet/memcached-is-your-friend) - Memcached via PHP Memcache or Memcached Class Support for WordPress with fixes for compatibility.
 * [APCu Object Cache Backend](https://wordpress.org/plugins/apcu/) - Using this Plugin WordPress is able to store certain regular used elements into a persistent cache.